OgbeniAyodeji/-CO2-Emissions-Visualization/README.md

 # Exploring Per Capita CO₂ Emissions

 ## Overview
 This project analyzes and visualizes per capita CO₂ emissions data from Our World in Data (downloaded March 05, 2025), spanning 1750–2023.
-It features **10 distinct D3.js visualizations**, each exploring different aspects of the dataset, from global trends to complex regional comparisons.
+It features **D3.js visualizations**, each exploring different aspects of the dataset, from global trends to complex regional comparisons.
 The goal is to showcase data analysis and visualization skills while uncovering insights into global CO₂ emissions patterns.

 ## Dataset
 - **Source**: Our World in Data, "Per capita CO₂ emissions" (Global Carbon Budget 2024, Population from various sources)